nye-duo/Duo-DSpace/docs/system/UPGRADE201to30.md

 of policy issues, run the following command

     [dspace]/bin/dspace dsrun no.uio.duo.migrate201to30.MultiFileAnalyser -e [admin account email] -o [path for output file]

+You can include a -v option to also print the output to the screen when the run is complete:

+    [dspace]/bin/dspace dsrun no.uio.duo.migrate201to30.MultiFileAnalyser -e [admin account email] -o [path for output file] -v

 ### Run Policy Migration